-Through this phrase, Shakespeare has beautifully reminded his audience that when someone becomes obsessed with a worry, a problem, a point of view or grief, this inner storm could take over his/her mind and thinking to an extent that he/she forgets everything else.
+Through this phrase, Shakespeare has beautifully reminded his audience that, when someone becomes obsessed with a worry, a problem, a point of view, or grief, the inner storm that brews could take over his mind and thinking to an extent that he forgets everything else.
 The person in question even forgets to take care of himself.
-Simply, when a person does every humanly possible thing for others, yet others pay him back very badly, it causes despair and obsession due to over-thinking, ultimately leading him to a point of madness.
+Simply, when a person does everything humanly possible for others, yet others pay him back very poorly, it causes despair and obsession due to over-thinking, ultimately leading him to a point of madness.

 No, I will weep no more.
 In such a night